Fetasalyt/TCAMpy/README.md

 # TCAMpy

-This is a single python module for a cellular automaton modeling tumor growth.
+This is a single python module for a cellular automaton, modeling tumor growth.
 The user can set the parameters, create unique initial states, view and save statistics, save data and also use a streamlit dashboard as a graphical interface.
 Growth plots, histograms and animation is available for visualization in an easy to use way.
+(Online version available here, without writing a single line a code: [Online dashboard](https://tcampy.streamlit.app/).)

 The theoretical background for this model is based on the work of Carlos A Valentim, José A Rabi and Sergio A David.
-I expanded this model by simulating an immune response during the growth of the tumor cells.
-Other ideas, like mutations and nutrition may also be implemented in the future.
+I expanded this model by simulating an immune response during the growth of the tumor cells, as well as random mutations, influencing tumor survival.
+Other ideas, like nutrition may also be implemented in the future.

 Valentim CA, Rabi JA, David SA.
 Cellular-automaton model for tumor growth dynamics: Virtualization of different scenarios.
 Comput Biol Med.
 2023 Feb;153:106481. doi: 10.1016/j.compbiomed.2022.106481.
 Epub 2022 Dec 28.
 PMID: 36587567.
 (url: https://pubmed.ncbi.nlm.nih.gov/36587567/)